-- Online registration closes Monday, November 2nd at 11:59pm OR is the race sells out prior.
+- Online registration closes on Monday, November 8th at 11:59pm OR if the race sells out prior.

 In the unlikely event that our permission to have an in-person event is rescinded, the 2020 Enders Insurance Harrisburg Marathon will become a virtual race.
 You will have the option of participating in the virtual race and getting your race bag, bibs, and shirt OR a 50% refund.

 As much as we would like to be considerate of our participants who may request a 100% refund, this event requires purchasing a significant amount of supplies in advance.
 If the YMCA were to give full refunds to all participants, this event would go from a fundraiser to a net loss of thousands of dollars for the YMCA during a time when all non-profits are struggling to continue operations.

 We are giving 100% to have a safe, fun, and wonderful Harrisburg Marathon event in person, but if circumstances were to change due to concerns for the safety of our community outside of our control, we will provide additional instructions.